Science & Pipeline

 Vanqua’s Technology Platform

-Vanqua Bio’s discovery platform enabled the identification of next-generation GCase activators that can cross the blood-brain barrier for the treatment of GBA-PD and all forms of Gaucher disease.
+Vanqua Bio’s discovery platform enabled the identification of next-generation GCase activators that can cross the blood-brain barrier for the treatment of GBA-PD, iPD, GBA-DLB and all forms of Gaucher disease.
 Our patient-derived iPSC platform allows us to study the effects of our activators in disease-relevant models.

 Complement Pathway

-Vanqua Bio’s Scientific Focus: Our second program targets the inflammation that is associated with many neurodegenerative diseases.
+Vanqua Bio’s Scientific Focus: Our second program targets the inflammation that is associated with many peripheral inflammatory & neurodegenerative diseases.

 Source: Mastellos et al., Nature Review Drug Discovery (2019); Capriani et al., Frontiers in Immunology (2019)